code4policy/2021/week-2-summary.md

 **Week 2**

+* [CodeCademy Submission](https://classroom.github.com/a/v_3WHKqn) - This is a GitHub Classroom assignment for your codecademy submssion.
+Make sure to follow the instructions and upload your screenshots demonstrating completion.

 * Pair Programming [[Section A](https://classroom.github.com/a/pP94cFu_)] [[Section B](https://classroom.github.com/g/IP_V0V0b)] [[Modules with Instructions](https://github.com/code4policy/modules/tree/master/data)]
 	* Pair programming exercises will be graded for participation only.
 Please make sure the name of both the "Driver" and "Navigator" are listed in the README.